rasputnik/mesos-centos/frameworks/marathon/README.md

 haven't found anything useful in slave metrics to flag it up.

+# targeting specific slaves

+Constraints are how you tell marathon which slave offers to accept.
+We haven't set any slave attributes, but we can use slave hostnames in the same way.

+this app will only run on slave1
+(technically, any slave with a hostname ending in '1'):

+    curl -X PUT -H "Content-Type: application/json" http://localhost:8080/v2/apps/slave1-constraints -d@slave1-constraints.json

+whereas this one will only run on slaves with a hostname containing '2':

+    curl -X PUT -H "Content-Type: application/json" http://localhost:8080/v2/apps/slave2-constraints -d@slave2-constraints.json

 # disk isolation

 marathon supports a 'disk' field in app. json , but it's not passed